-- 5.10.1.1 The reports defined in Sections 5.10.1.3 and 5.10.1.4 shall be submitted to the required parties no later than twenty-one days after the close of the study.

-- 5.10.1.2 Reports shall be submitted to all participant laboratories and laboratory-requested accreditation bodies within the same twenty-four (24) hour period.
-Providers shall supply PT data in formatting acceptable to the laboratory requested accreditation bodies.
+- 5.10.1.1 The reports defined in Sections 5.10.1.3 and 5.10.1.4 shall be submitted to the required parties no later than twenty-one days after the close of the study. - 5.10.1.2 Reports shall be submitted to all participant laboratories and laboratory-requested accreditation bodies within the same twenty-four (24) hour period.
+The PT Providers shall supply PT data in formatting acceptable to the laboratory requested accreditation bodies.

+5.10.2 Final Evaluation Report

-- 5.10.1.3 The following information shall be included in the final evaluation report:
+- 5.10.1.32.1 The following information shall be included in the final evaluation report:

-- a) PT provider name;
+- a) PT Provider name;

-- b) PT provider PTPA accreditation number;
+- b) PT Provider PTPA accreditation number;

 - c) participant laboratory name;

 - d) participant laboratory physical address;

 - e) name, title and telephone number of laboratory point of contact, as provided;

 - f) participant laboratory's primary accreditation body ID, as provided;

-- g) EPA laboratory accreditation number;
+- g) EPA laboratory accreditation number ID if known;

 - h) study number;

 - i) opening and closing dates of the study;

-- j) date report was prepared;
+- i) date report was prepared;

-- k) date report was amended, if applicable; - l) study discussion including any pertinent information which addresses unusual details of the study (e.g., need to change an assigned value or delete an analyte from evaluation); - m) study matrix, per the TNI FoPT Tables. - 5.10.1.4 The following information shall be included for each PT sample/analyte in the final evaluation report: - a) lot or PT samples number; - b) analyte name; - c) analyte code defined in the TNI FoPT Tables; - identification of those analytes included and not included in the PT provider's PTPA accreditation; - e) assigned value, as described in this is standard; - f) acceptance limits; - g) laboratory value, as reported; - h) method description, as reported; - ij) evaluation per Section 5.9.3; - j) mean calculated from study participant data; and - k) standard deviation calculated from study participant data. - 5.10.1.5 Each page of the final evaluation report shall include an indication of the length of the report, presented by either "Page X of Y" or the total number of pages with each page consecutively numbered.
+- k) date report was amended, if applicable;

+- l) study discussion including any pertinent information which addresses unusual details of the study (e.g., need to change an assigned value or delete an analyte from evaluation);

+- m) study matrix, per the TNI FoPT Tables.

+- 5.10.1.42.2 The following information shall be included for each PT sample/analyte in the final evaluation report:

+- a) lot or PT samples number;

+- b) analyte name;

+- c) analyte code defined in the TNI FoPT Tables;